mchiapello/2019_Master_Course/assignments/sql-data.md

 >
 > - understand the basic rules of tidy data
 > - implement quality control for data entry in spreadsheets
-> - create an SQL database by importing data

 {% include reading.html %}